adamrenklint/atom-block-cursor/README.md

 The thickness of the non-block cursors.

+### use hardware acceleration

+Use hardware acceleration on certain animations.
+Currently only when `secondaryColorAlpha` is set to `0`.

 ### cursor line fix

 When your syntax theme uses a `background-color` on `.cursor-line` - the line the cursor is on - the `block` cursor may become invisible.
 This is because the cursor has a `z-index` of `-1`, to make it render behind the text instead of above it.
 This fix sets the cursor's `z-index` to `1`, to make it render above the text, so you should use low `alpha` values for `primaryColor` and `secondaryColor` if you enable this fix.